Other / mixed grade configuration · Tanner, AL

 How many students attend Tanner Elementary School?

 Tanner Elementary School has 338 students enrolled.
-It is a other school in Tanner, AL.
+It is a public school in Tanner, AL.

 What is the student-teacher ratio at Tanner Elementary School?